insin/newforms/docs/index.rst

 `form-handling library`_ library, usable in browsers and on the server with `Node.js`_.

-As of (the in-development) version 0.5, newforms will use `React`_ for rendering forms in both environments and for implementation of client-side interactivity.
+As of (the in-development) version 0.5:

+* newforms will use `React`_ for rendering forms in all environments and for implementation of client-side interactivity.
+* newforms will track ``django.forms`` changes for the upcoming Django 1.7 release.

 Since this is a port and ``django.forms`` is well-documented, guide documentation will initially point to Django documentation and offer some equivalent examples in JavaScript.

-For the just-show-me-how-it-works-and-I'll-figure-out-the-rest developer, the `newforms unit tests`_ are peppered with guide comments -- lovingly copied and pasted from Django's own test suite -- which explain the features being tested.

 For an introduction to form-handling features and concepts, please refer to the Django intro documentation:

    * `Django documentation -- Working with forms <https://docs.djangoproject.com/en/dev/topics/forms/>`_

+For the just-show-me-how-it-works-and-I'll-figure-out-the-rest developer, the `newforms unit tests`_ are peppered with guide comments -- lovingly copied and pasted from Django's own test suite -- which explain the features being tested.

 Contents
 ========